 A shortcoming of many approaches is that they start with the data model and not with the task model.
-As we shown in this paper, the task model is filtering for relevance the data model elements which are further needed in user interface design.
+As we shown in this paper, the task model is filtering for relevance the data model elements, which are further, needed in the design of user interfaces.

 In this paper we presented a task modeling approach for user interface design.
-We identified three decomposition levels which are relevant in task modeling for user interface design:
+We identified three decomposition levels, which are relevant in task modeling for user interface design:

-- A functional level that results from mapping application functions onto user tasks. - A unit task level that results from the decomposition of functional tasks regardless the constraints imposed by a target hardware and software platform. - A basic task level that results from the decomposition of unit tasks which are carried on by using interaction techniques available on a target platform.
+- A functional level that results from mapping application functions onto user tasks. - A unit task level that results from the decomposition of functional tasks regardless the constraints imposed by a target hardware and software platform. - A basic task level that results from the decomposition of unit tasks, which are, carried on by using interaction techniques available on a target platform.